Employee satisfaction surveys: What are they, best practices and sample questions

 Get started today by requesting a demo to speak with a product expert.

-An engagement survey isn’t just a questionnaire, it’s a diagnostic tool that will drive employee experience analysis and action.
-A great survey brings principles of organizational psychology and applies them to your company.
+An employee satisfaction survey isn’t just a questionnaire, it’s a diagnostic tool that will drive employee experience analysis and action.
+A great survey brings principles of organizational psychology and applies them to your company and company culture.
 For that reason, it’s important to have a strong survey structure.
-To that end, we recommend dividing your engagement survey into three types of “item banks,” all with a clear purpose:
+To that end, we recommend dividing your employee satisfaction survey into three types of “item banks,” all with a clear purpose:

 - Item Bank 1: measuring engagement.
 Your engagement items combine into one metric that tells you how you’re doing and allows you to track progress over time.
 These items measure pride, enthusiasm for work, discretionary effort, advocacy, intent to stay, and overall job satisfaction.

 - Item Bank 2: measuring what drives engagement.
 These items ask about the conditions that might cause or detract from engagement.
 In essence, they can tell you what you’re doing well and what you can do to improve.
-For example, collaboration has been shown over the years to be an important driver of engagement.
-Specifically, companies may measure how well employees share knowledge, cooperate on work within and across teams, and the extent to which collaboration is encouraged and rewarded.
-Another important influence on employee engagement is strategic alignment, which taps into a variety of key behaviors.
-For instance, how employees see the link between their work and its contribution to strategic objectives and the extent to which senior leaders provide clear direction for the company.
+Companies may measure how well employees share knowledge, cooperate on work within and across team members, and the extent to which collaboration is encouraged and rewarded.

-In order to cull questions in your survey, ask yourself the following:
+In order to cull questions in your employee satisfaction survey, ask yourself the following:

-- Are we really prepared to act on this question?
+- Are we really prepared to act and make changes based on this question?

 - Is this question repeating something we already asked in another question on the survey?

-- Does this question actually tell us something useful, as opposed to just something interesting?
+- Does this question actually tell us something useful that benefits the company, as opposed to just something interesting?

 - Is this question relevant to all parts of the business?